kraudy/ibmi_os/README.md

 ## Explaining Objects

 An **object** is an instance of an abstract data type and the system high-level  instructions exist to create, manipulate, examine and delete each of these system object types.

-The data type of the object defines what type of operations can be performed on it.
-That is the technical definition and is leveraging on the ideas of **Computation abstraction** and **Storage abstraction**.
+The data type of the **object** defines what kind of operations can be performed on it.
+That abstraction is leveraging on the ideas of **Computation abstraction** and **Storage abstraction**.

-> The non technical definition: An object is *something* to *operate on*.

 > This idea is similar to typed pointers in a programming language like C: `int *i = 0` => This means that at some address the machine will store a series of bits that will be interpreted in the context of the abstract data type **int**.

-These high-level instructions are encpauslated in the [CL (Control language)](https://en.wikipedia.org/wiki/Control_Language) commands which is designed to mainupalate these **objects**
+These **high-level** instructions are encpauslated in the [CL (Control language)](https://en.wikipedia.org/wiki/Control_Language) commands which is designed to mainupalate these **objects**

-When a **CL** command that modifies an object is executed, it actually performs a series of memory-to-memory high-level microcode instructions that modify the object attributes or composition directly, instead of doing register-to-memory operations like low-level instructions set.
+When a **CL** command modifies an object, it actually performs a series of memory-to-memory high-level instructions that modify the object attributes, representation or composition directly in memory, instead of doing register-to-memory operations like low-level instructions set.

 **Objects** can be: programs, jobs, tables, cursors, data queues, memory spaces, etc. The memory space is the only object that can be manipulated at the byte level by instructions like the legendary ***MOVE*** operation.

 > As you may see, IBM took the idea of abstract data type like int, float, char, etc, to a whole new level.

-> A job or process has a ***Process Control Space*** object that contains its state and is usually asiciated to a ***User Profile*** object when you log in on the system.

 To address (locate) these **objects**, the system uses different types of pointers: system pointers, space pointers, data pointers, instruction pointers, etc.

-Pointers address objects but they use a ***context object*** (**Library** on the IBM I) to resolve names which allow logical object substitution (which are zero cost movements, similar to those performed on tensor tranformations like transpose).
+Pointers address objects but they use a ***context object*** (**Library**, more on that later) to resolve names which allow logical object substitution (which are zero cost movements, similar to those performed on tensor tranformations like transpose).

 The same object name can reffer to different object in different context.
-When an object is addressed, the system examines the ***Name Resulition List (NRL)*** (**Library list** on the IBM I) which is basically a list of pointers to various ***context objects***
+When an object is addressed, the system examines the ***Name Resulition List (NRL)*** (**Library list**, more on that later) which is basically a list of pointers to various ***context objects***

-The consequences of these *abstraction* ideas were huge: separation of high-level programming from specific instruction sets, *translation* of high-level instructions to low-level for no *interpretation* downtime, single-level-storage where programs, files and everything else were treated as objects in the same address space, and finally, a built-in database (not relational yet) (DB2 Intro coming soon).
+The consequences of these **abstraction** ideas were huge: separation of high-level programming from specific hardware instruction sets, *translation* of high-level instructions to low-level for no *interpretation* downtime, single-level-storage where programs, files and everything else were treated as **objects** in the same address space, and finally, a built-in database (not relational yet) (DB2 Intro coming soon).
 Sounds like a W.

 >The idea of modularization and separations at different levels of abstraction is a pattern found on many areas of computer science.
 Some examples: the network stack ([OSI Model](https://en.wikipedia.org/wiki/OSI_model), [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite) ) and the internet ([REST arch](https://en.wikipedia.org/wiki/REST)).

 ## The legendary AS/400

-After ***Project Fort Knox*** being terminated [***Project Silverlake***](https://en.wikipedia.org/wiki/IBM_AS/400#Silverlake) begun.
+After ***Project Fort Knox*** being terminated [***Project Silverlake***](https://en.wikipedia.org/wiki/IBM_AS/400#Silverlake) began.

 Built on the [System/38](https://en.wikipedia.org/wiki/IBM_System/38)'s architecture and after refining and extending its concepts, ***Project Silverlake*** gave life to the famous [AS/400](https://en.wikipedia.org/wiki/IBM_AS/400).
-Which was one of IBM’s most successful midrange systems due to its robustness, flexibility, and backward compatibility.
+Which was one of IBM’s most successful midrange systems due to its robustness, flexibility, integration, and backward compatibility.

 This system marked a revolutionary step in IBM architecture by re-introducing the high-level *machine interface* (MI) with the concept of a [Technology Independent Machine Interface (TIMI)](https://en.wikipedia.org/wiki/IBM_i#TIMI).
 This is like a virtual machine and the reason behind the [Integrated Language Environment (ILE)](https://en.wikipedia.org/wiki/Integrated_Language_Environment) (More about ILE on my RPG repo coming soon)